dentarg/auth0-blog/_posts/2016-12-11-testing-react-applications-with-jest.markdown

 The Clock component is responsible for rendering the clock face and formatting the user's input to an `MM:SS` format.
 The CountdownForm component contains a form that takes the user input and passes it to the Countdown component which starts decrementing the value every second, passing the current value to the Clock component for display.

-Having looked at the sample application, we'll now proceed to writing tests for it.
+Having looked at the sample application, we'll now proceed with writing tests for it.

 ## Writing Tests